Health & Safety

 Every diaper change will also need one other other thing – a pack of baby wipes, so you might be tempted to bulk buy wipes or purchase huge packs.

-In this case you’ll probably be wondering if baby wipes expire or go off?
+In this case you’ll probably be wondering if they expire or go off?

 The answer is baby wipes do not expire in the same way as food.